svizzari/dotfiles-1/README.md

 0. Update any submodules you have within your dotfiles folder (i.e. vim plugins)
 0. Link the files and folders specified to the home folder.

-For more information, please check out the [dotbot](https://github.com/anishathalye/dotbot) repository.
+For more information, please check out [dotbot](https://github.com/anishathalye/dotbot).

 ### Installation